ThiagoBarradas/aspnet-scaffolding3/Template/src/TemplateRelease/.github/PULL_REQUEST_TEMPLATE.md

 This is a guide to use this Pull Request Template.

 # Title
-[feature] Implements the crazy powerful transaction search [hotfix] Fixes login with e-mail address
+[Feature] Implements the crazy powerful transaction search [Bug] Fixes login with e-mail address

 Add a gif that expresses your reaction to the implemented code, make it fun